Buy Nothing Day Vs Green Friday

-It would seem we’ve hit a conundrum when it comes to awareness days, with two that I fully support falling on the exact same day, but asking us to do two totally different things.
-Both Buy Nothing Day and Green Friday are relevant and much-needed awareness days.
-They remind us of how much we buy, where our money goes and where our purchases will end up!
+Buy Nothing Day and Green Friday are relevant and much-needed awareness days.
+But, it would seem we’ve hit a conundrum when it comes to awareness days, with two that I fully support falling on the same day but asking us to do two different things.
+The awareness days are important to remind us of how much we buy, where our money goes, and where our purchases will end up!
 Both days have their merits and offer us a chance to reflect.

 Let’s start with a newer awareness day to hit the UK: Buy Nothing Day.